The Causes of Facial Paralysis

 A wide range of conditions can lead to facial paralysis, and the degree to which it occurs can vary greatly in children and adults.

-- Trauma, such as a facial fracture or a deep cut on the face, can damage facial nerves and muscles.
+A facial fracture or a deep cut on the face can damage facial nerves and muscles.

-- Synkinesis refers to a rewiring of the facial nerves that can occur after Bell’s palsy or another facial nerve injury.
+This rewiring of the facial nerves can occur after Bell’s palsy or another facial nerve injury.
 Muscle spasms or the wrong facial movement (for example, your neck muscles tighten when your eye closes) can result.

 What to Expect at Your First Appointment